Advance care planning

 - Prevent confusion and disagreement among family members and your health care team who want to follow your wishes

-Suitable for young, healthy people, those with language barriers, individuals who only wish to appoint a health care agent or people who simply prefer a short version.
+Suitable for individuals who only wish to appoint a health care agent or those who simply prefer a short version.

 No matter your age or health, writing your wishes in a health care directive and choosing a health care agent are key to preparing for an unpredictable future.
 A health care directive is your written plan for future medical treatments.
 It’s also is the document in which you can identify someone to communicate your wishes if you are unable to do so – this person is your health care agent.